 - A vast majority of advertisers are small and medium business (SMBs).
 More than 2 billion connections between people and local businesses in the U.S.

-- Tools like the Pages Manager app have seen a 3 million user increase in the last three months, majority of these users were SMBs.
+- Tools like the Pages Manager app have seen a 3 million user increase in the last three months, a majority of these users were SMBs.

 Why should SMBs use Facebook Marketing?